 For degree, see Related Programs, below.

-demonstrated an interest in health-related fields.
-Students
+demonstrated an interest in the field of veterinary medicine.

 pre-professional and will be tracked for progress throughout their

-pre-professional programs which include medical, dental,
+several pre-professional programs which include medical, dental,

-veterinary, chiropractic, podiatry and optometry.
+veterinary, chiropractic, and podiatry.

-Choice of major.
-No medical school requires a
+Choice of Major.
+No veterinary school

-importance of a strong foundation in the natural sciences which
+the importance of a strong foundation in the natural sciences which

 includes biology, chemistry, physics and mathematics.
 The current

-"pre-med / pre-professional" curriculum offered at the college
+"pre-vet / pre-professional" curriculum offered at the college

 follows the course requirements recommended by the American